Shrewsbury Town F.C.: Football League history

 The 1980s saw many big teams defeated by Shrewsbury, including Fulham, Newcastle United, Blackburn Rovers, West Ham United and Chelsea.
 Shrewsbury beat Middlesbrough 2–1 at Gay Meadow at the end of the 1985–86 season to relegate their opponents, who went out of business and almost out of existence.
 The match was marred by violence from Middlesbrough fans, with many of them later having to return to Shrewsbury for court appearances.

 In the early to mid-1980s the club enjoyed its most successful Football League run.
 Shrewsbury survived through the sale of players, including Steve Ogrizovic, David Moyes, John McGinlay and Bernard McNally.
 They were relegated at the end of 1988–89 after ten years.
 In the Third Division, on 22 December 1990, Gary Shaw scored the quickest Town hat trick – 4 minutes and 32 seconds – against Bradford City at Valley Parade.
 At the end of 1991–92, three years after relegation to the Third Division, the club was relegated to the Fourth – the first time since 1975.
 However, two seasons later Shrewsbury won the new (fourth tier) Division Three championship under Fred Davies in 1993–94, and remained in Division Two (third tier) for three seasons.

 The 1990s saw Shrewsbury make their first appearance at Wembley as finalists in the 1995–96 Football League Trophy final.
 They lost 2–1 to Rotherham United, with future Shrewsbury striker Nigel Jemson scoring both Rotherham goals.
-Shrewsbury remained a mid-table team before slipping down to the bottom division again at the end of 1996–97.
+Now owned by Roland Wycherley, Shrewsbury slipped down to the bottom division again at the end of 1996–97.
 Davies was sacked in May 1997 to make way for the former club captain Jake King to return to the club where he began his career, following a successful reign at local rivals Telford United.